 Password “strength” is understood by most folks to be determined by the variety of character types in a password.
 But while signup forms might think complexity is security, attackers disagree.
 Complexity no longer defends against a modern threat model.
-What makes strong passwords in 2019?
+What makes strong passwords?
 We need to first examine the actual threat model faced by most folks.

 Password Complexity Misses the Point

 Password “strength” is often just a function of complexity, or the amount of randomness in a password, measured by the use of symbols, numbers, and upper and lowercase.
 But adding a few different characters to your password doesn’t meaningfully increase its “strength,” despite what that deceptive green “strength” bar next to your password suggests.
 Complexity increases the difficulty of a brute force attack, but that sort of attack is uncommon.

 Instead, credential theft happens in massive data heists or leaks from large organizations.
 Password strength won’t help you if the attackers have your password in plain text.

 Most folks are hugely vulnerable to something called “credential stuffing”: compromised credentials are tried on popular platforms to exploit the human tendency for password reuse.
 That’s a far greater danger than a “weak” password.
 After all, one “super strong,” completely random password reused on every platform would become disastrous after one leak.

 Rather than thinking of password strength as a singular property, we need to think of the strength of your authentication system.
 Modern passwords create that system and must be considered as such.
 Using unique passwords is far easier with a password manager, so get started with one today if you haven’t already.